metablaster/WindowsFirewallRuleset/docs/FAQ.md

 And then disable and re-enable your network adapter.

-- If you use custom DNS software such as dnscrypt-proxy which modifies DNS entry of a NIC you'll need to add alternate DNS server to the NIC.
+- If you use custom DNS software such as dnscrypt-proxy which modifies DNS entry of a NIC you'll need to add alternate DNS server that is not using DNS encryption to the NIC.

 - If you're sharing your NIC with virtual switch in VM (ex.
 Hyper-V), you might need to release physical NIC in Hyper-V and re-share it again.